DOUBLE BUGGY REVIEW

 I would not want to be using it everyday as for me it is too hard to push and steer.
 The two handles seem to make steering harder than one bar that goes all the way across the buggy.
 I have to say though the girls liked it.
 They liked the way that the seats move when they lean forward.
 It seems to give them a feeling of freedom.

 I found the umbrella fold a good feature.
 This works well for going on holiday and travelling on buses.
-It could be a good option for city living where space is at a premium I believe it would work well if you had a smaller car too.
+It could be a good option for city living where space is at a premium.
+It would work well if you had a smaller car too.

 I think that this type of double buggy is more suitable for toddlers.
 The seats looked aren’t that padded so don’t seem very comfortable for little ones.
 For me it is certainly better for little people who want to get in and out.